cemvarol/AZ-304-Labs/Lab-13/Lab-13.md

 5. After validated click **Create**

-6. Wait until the app is provisioned.
-This will take about a minute.
+6. Do not wait until the app is provisioned.
+This will take 1-2 minutes.

 #### Task 2: Create an Azure AD service principal